Mandatory EU VAT Identification Number Effective 2020

 The changes will have considerable implications for online businesses that sell digital products.
 One of the quick fixes may require updates to administrative processes, VAT compliance procedures, invoice and billing processes, and other matters such as order completion processes with customers and vendors.

-A customer’s valid VAT number is currently only a formal requirement to reduce the VAT rate to zero in European Union supplies of goods (including digital goods).
+A customer’s valid VAT identification number is currently only a formal requirement to reduce the VAT rate to zero in European Union supplies of goods (including digital goods).

-It has been a common misconception that you have to obtain and verify the VAT number of your customer in another EU member state.
+It has been a common misconception that you have to obtain and verify the VAT identification number of your customer in another EU member state.
 The Court of Justice of the European Union (CJEU) has ruled many times stating that this is not a substantive requirement for zero-rating.
-Therefore, the zero VAT rate cannot be refused simply because you did not receive a valid VAT number from your customer.
+Therefore, the zero VAT rate cannot be refused simply because you did not receive a valid number from your customer.

 VAT Number a Substantive Requirement for Zero VAT Rate